arantespp/arantespp.com/posts/books/no-bs-time-management-for-entrepreneurs.md

 - Don't go to the bank at the same time everyone goes.
 - Don't travel at the same time everyone travels.

+### Chapter 8 - Decisiveness

+Learn to make decision quickly. **Decisiveness saves a lot of time**.

+In business proposals, Dan says that almost everybody in his field has a least a three-step client-conversation process:

+1. The initial fact-finding and diagnostic meeting.
+2. Developing and presenting a detailed proposal.
+3. The last meeting to close the sale.

+He closes his sales in one fell swoop in 90% of the cases once he stopped proposing and began prescribing.
+"Don't do proposals.
+Do action plans", Nido Qubein said.

+### Chapter 9 - Fire Yourself, Replace Yourself, Make More Money, and Have More Fun

+You must divest yourself of those activities you don't do well and don't do happily, or you must find a routine, so as to systematically invest your time in those things you do extraordinarily well and find intellectual stimulating ([flow state](/zettelkasten/flow-state-psychology)).

+Steps to achieve that:

+#### Step One: Honest Self-Analysis and Self-Understanding

+The typical entrepreneurs know that they can do anything and everything because, at some point in time, he has to.
+However, only few things they do extraordinary well, in a such way they wouldn't hire anybody else to do them.

+You should create three lists of things you do:

+1. extraordinary well.
+1. well, better than most, but cannot be considered your "specialties".
+1. not very well, but do anyway.

+#### Step Two: Delegation

+["Delegate or Stagnate."](https://www.youtube.com/watch?v=XrrgyQa25DQ).
+The only way to advance in any business is to keep delegating.
+You must keep in mind there's more than one way to be right, so when you delegate, you should accept that the other person may complete the task in a different way than yours.
+Also, that good enough is good enough.
+Sometimes people won't do tasks as perfectly as you would, but will wind up with the same result, and this is good enough.

+Mastering Delegation:

+1. Define what is to be done.
+2. Be certain the delegate understands what is to be done - never assuming you've successfully communicated.
+3. Explain why it is to be done as you prescribing it to be done.
+Should be a room for differences of opinions about the execution and you should encourage it.
+4. Establish what defines a successful outcome.
+5. Set a deadline for completion or progress report (see [Chapter 8](#chapter-8-decisiveness)).
+6. Follow-up.
+Act if the person and delegated task don't return to you at the agreed-on date and time.

+#### Step Three: Replacing Yourself

+Fire yourself from those tasks that aren't your specialty.
+Generally, marketing is the most difficult task to hire someone.
+Effectively market and promote the business should be the task that the entrepreneur should focus.

+#### Step Four: Welcoming Your Dispensability

+> The ultimate entrepreneurial achievement is complete replacement of self with the business thriving in new hands and your wealth secured or income continuing or even growing.

+#### What to Do with the Time You Liberate

+**Enjoy the success you create.** But, if you're looking for more money and wealth, then turn your attention to marketing.
+Marketing is the highest-paid profession and most valuable part of a business.